List of Sanrio characters: My Melody (1975)

 On March 1, 2008, Mattel released a Barbie doll named "My Melody".
 The My Melody Barbie doll featured a Barbie doll inspired by the My Melody character, with the character's face included in different parts of the doll's fashion and accessories.
 In an homage to the character's rabbit ears, the doll's hair is styled in pigtails.

-On March 26, 2008, a Japanese music compilation album titled "I Love 30 - My Melody" from Tearbridge Records was released with My Melody wearing the original red hood drawn in various artwork styles by Groovisions.
+On March 26, 2008, a Japanese music compilation album titled "I Love 30 – My Melody" from Tearbridge Records was released with My Melody wearing the original red hood drawn in various artwork styles by Groovisions.
 Rei Sakuma has been the regular voice of My Melody in Japan since 1989.

 My Melody has also been turned into a Pullip doll with two versions; originally released in 2008 and the latest one in 2016.

 In 2014, Sanrio celebrated the character's 40th Anniversary by creating a special line of merchandise where she is given a different hood where her ears are dropped down and wears either a bonnet or a flower pin and sometimes depicted with eyelashes.
-Sanrio Puroland honored the 40th anniversary of the character by creating indoor ride called "My Melody Drive" where visitors are visiting Mariland and encounter My Melody and her friends including Kuromi who attempts to ruin her day.
+Sanrio Puroland honored the 40th anniversary of the character by creating an indoor ride called "My Melody Drive" where visitors are visiting Mariland and encounter My Melody and her friends including Kuromi who attempts to ruin her day.

 My Melody is also seen in collaboration merchandise with other non-Sanrio series, such as one with Sailor Moon in 2017.

-In 2019, My Melody became a radio DJ on TOKYO FM with a show called "My Melo Therapy" (マイメロセラピー) where she answers questions from listeners and offers advice.
+In 2019, My Melody became a radio DJ on Tokyo FM with a show called "My Melo Therapy" (マイメロセラピー) where she answers questions from listeners and offers advice.
 A book with advice from the show was released in 2022.

 In the 2020 web series Hello Kitty and Friends: Supercute Adventures, My Melody is one of the main characters where she is voiced by Michelle Marie.

-In 2010 The New York Times said that My Melody was "moderately successful" in terms popularity, but showing no signs of reaching the global popularity of Hello Kitty.
+In 2010, The New York Times said that My Melody was "moderately successful" in terms popularity, but showing no signs of reaching the global popularity of Hello Kitty.
 My Melody was number one in the Sanrio Character Rankings in 2010 and 2011.
 In 2019 she was Sanrio's second most profitable character, after Hello Kitty.